 Medication Assisted Treatment (MAT)

 What is MAT?Medication assisted treatment (MAT), combined with counseling, has been shown to be effective in the treatment of opioid disorders.
 GLRC’s Medication Assisted Treatment clinic provides medication that can help control cravings and the chemical impacts of substances.
 Buprenorphine-based medications are now considered best-practice for treating individuals with opioid dependence.
 GLRC believes that when combined with comprehensive evidence based therapies, a continuum of supportive auxiliary services and stringent operational controls, medication assisted treatment can be an effective pathway to abstinence, reducing the negative impact of opioid abuse for individuals and the community at large.
 The target population for this treatment program includes those adult clients dealing with moderate to severe Opioid and/or Alcohol Use Disorder.
 Clients will be thoroughly screened to assess risk and appropriateness for compliance with all program rules and guidelines.
 Only those patients who can fully comply with the established program components will be accepted for treatment.
 Although buprenorphine is considered safe for use during pregnancy, this clinic does not specialize in the treatment of pregnant women.
 Pregnant individuals will be referred.

 ScreeningGLRC clinicians are able to refer an open, active client for MAT services by completing a MAT referral form.
 The clinician making the referral sends the form to the access center to start the official screening process.
 Alternatively a future MAT client can call the access center to get a referral to one of our many outpatient clinics.
 From there the client will meet with a clinician, begin treatment, and from there is potentially eligible to be referred to the MAT clinic.

 IntakeThe intake is completed by the MAT nurse/case manager before the client is able to meet with the physician.
 The nurse/case manager provides a MAT program orientation, reviews the MAT treatment agreement before having the client sign.
 The nurse/ case manager provides an information sheet on what to expect when receiving MAT services to the client.
 The nurse/case manager then completes the GLRC MAT medical history and PE form with the client in a structured interview.
 The nurse/case manager answers any questions about the process that the client may have.
 A drug of abuse urine screening (10 panel) is completed to be utilized as a baseline.
 The client then sees the physician who reviews the intake documentation, medical history form and drug screening results before prescribing medications as indicated.
 The physician gives the client the GLRC MAT protocol for follow up appointments form and determines the client’s next appointment frequency.

--Blue Cross Blue Shield
+Forms of Payment-Medicaid -Blue Cross Blue Shield -Self-Pay

 Other Great Lakes Recovery Center ServicesGreat Lakes Recovery Centers works with hospitals, medical centers, health organizations, schools, and law enforcement agencies all over Michigan’s Upper Peninsula and the Midwest.
 These services are by referral only.
 Click the links to the right for more information.

 Call (906) 228-9696 to speak to a person about GLRC’s Detox Services.
 The result of a collaboration with local hospitals and the Superior Health Foundation, Great Lakes Recovery Centers offers facilities in both Marquette and Sault Ste.
 Marie for clients, experiencing “sub-acute detox”, to reside for a shortened time frame.
 Sub-acute detoxification refers to clients who are experiencing intoxication or withdrawal symptoms that are severe enough to cause impairment, but are not so severe that they require medical attention.
 Here they have access to shelter, supervision and support until their symptoms subside.